DennisRotondi/QuAk/README.md

 In the future, when MATLAB® will support batch classification in SAM natively, you can skip this step.

-## How to use
+### How to use SAM

-1) Once you have the dataset, for example [download ours](https://drive.google.com/file/d/1vYKT7q8JimahwEILucVmURDJXQJKkJck/view?usp=sharing), you need to generate masks using any segmentator of your choice.
+Once you have the dataset, for example you can [download ours](https://drive.google.com/file/d/1vYKT7q8JimahwEILucVmURDJXQJKkJck/view?usp=sharing), you need to generate masks using any segmentator of your choice.

 If you have installed SAM, you can call our MATLAB® function ```generate_masks_sam```.
 This function has the following arguments: